2008 Oregon State Beavers football team: Washington State

 During the Beavers blow out of the Cougars, they managed to set a school record for most points in a Pac-10 game.
 "Quizz" had 168 yard day as the Cougars lost another quarterback.
 Washington State's quarterback problems, along with other difficulties would lead them to a 1-8 season.
 The Beavers on the other hand improved their record to 2-1 in the conference.

-Washington
+At Washington

 The Beavers, led by the two Rodgers brothers, were able to fly by the winless Huskies in dramatic fashion.
 Jacquizz Rodgers had 93 yards, but the spotlight was on his older brother, James Rodgers who had over 200 yards returning kicks, running, and receiving.
 The Huskies would go on to lose the rest of their games, as they go winless in conference and non-conference.

 Arizona State

 After a low-scoring half, the Beavers lead the Sun Devils 7-6 at halftime.
 Teams exchanged touchdowns and field goals in the third and fourth quarters.
 After Arizona State's last touchdown with 21 seconds remaining, Rudy Carpenter's pass on the two-point conversion was picked off by Victor Butler.
 The onside kick was also recovered by the Beavers as they held on to the win, and the undefeated home record.